5463Fi-FOSS/Key-Management-System/docs/Physical_key_digitalisation.md

 The Advantage is you can identify every key and can see the all events and everyone can scan the tag and see who it belongs to and what it is.

+Images are a little time-consuming, but then you not only have a number from the key, but also a photo.

 ## decision
 #### Unique Identifier